dantonnoriega/csulb-data-day-2024/README.md

 # CSULB Data Day at the Beach (2024)

-A collection of links and materials relevant to Danton Noriega-Goodwin's Breakout Session (2024-03-23).
+A collection of links and materials relevant to Danton Noriega-Goodwin's Breakout Session on Saturday, 2024-03-23, from 11:15 am - 12:15 pm in LA5.

 ## Posit Cloud